Medicaid Providers Beware: Here Comes the Pre-Enrollment Site Visits!

 (1) Perform the “limited” and “moderate” screening requirements described in paragraphs (a) and (b) of this section.

 (2)(i) Conduct a criminal background check; and

 (ii) Require the submission of a set of fingerprints in accordance with § 455.434.

 It is important to note that providers are automatically high risk if the provider is on prepayment review or received a Tentative Notice of Overpayment.
 Even more reason to fight prepayment reviews and Tentative Notices of Overpayment.

-Posted on April 8, 2013, in DHHS, Division of Medical Assistance, Federal Law, Harassment, Health Care Providers and Services, Legal Analysis, Legislation, MCO, Medicaid, Medicaid Audits, North Carolina, Tentative Notices of Overpayment, Termination of Medicaid Contract and tagged Centers for Medicare and Medicaid Services, DHHS, Medicaid, Medicare, Public Consulting Group, United States.
+Posted on April 8, 2013, in Division of Medical Assistance, Federal Law, Harassment, Health Care Providers and Services, Legal Analysis, Legislation, MCO, Medicaid, Medicaid Audits, NC DHHS, North Carolina, Tentative Notices of Overpayment, Termination of Medicaid Contract and tagged Centers for Medicare and Medicaid Services, Medicaid, Medicare, NC DHHS, Public Consulting Group, United States.
 Bookmark the permalink.
-Leave a comment.
+1 Comment.